rawgraphs/rawgraphs-core/website/docs/chart-interface.md

 | validTypes | <code>Array</code> |  | valid data types for the dimension (one or more of 'number', 'string', 'date', 'boolean') |
 | [aggregation] | <code>Boolean</code> |  | true if a dimension will be aggregated |
 | [aggregationDefault] | <code>string</code> \| [<code>AggregationdDefaultObject</code>](api#aggregationddefaultobject--object) |  | default for aggregation |

+In our "XYPlot" example we will be able to encode 4 dimensions: the x and y on the cartesian plane, the size (radius) of each bubble, and the label shown.
+In our example the user will have to map each of these dimension to single a data column (all dimensions are required).
+Let's add the dimensions property to our chart definition:

 ```js